 The genealogy show returns for a brand new series this autumn on BBC One with a brand new line-up of famous faces from the worlds of TV, sport, music, comedy and dance.

 In each episode, a celebrity will be seen tracing their family tree and a host of names have signed up to explore their ancestry in 2021.

-Who Do You Think You Are? will air on BBC One from October with an exact start date to be confirmed.
+Who Do You Think You Are? will air on BBC One from Tuesday, 12 October at 9PM.

 Who Do You Think You Are 2021 line up

 Amongst his family history, Josh Widdicombe discovers an ancestor cut out of the family fortune and a courtier with intimate access to the King’s commode, whose story ends disastrously during the Civil War.
 From there it’s a dizzying journey back to Elizabethan and Tudor nobility, culminating in an incredible ancestral line.

 Shakespearean actor, movie star and national treasure Dame Judi Dench seizes the chance to find out about her forebears in Who Do You Think You Are? starting with her father, Reginald - who never spoke of his experiences during the First World War.
 Travelling further into her family history, Judi’s investigations lead her to Denmark and nobility, where to her delight she discovers some incredible Shakespearean links.